-I reserve the right to potentially offer extra credit opportunities, but don't count on them.
-Any such opportunities would be equally available to all students, so don't ask me for special extra credit just for you.
+There will be a limited number of extra credit opportunities, mostly to be found in the Extra Credit folder on Blackboard.
+Any extra credit opportunities are equally available to all students, so don't ask me for special extra credit just for you.

-I am likely to offer some in-class extra credit from time to time, to reward you for attending.
+I am also likely to offer some in-class extra credit from time to time, to reward you for attending.
 One example would be a second chance to answer some of the more challenging questions from a recent exam.
+Or I might even just hand out extra credit like candy on random days, when I notice students slacking off and not coming to class.